sql-machine-learning/elasticdl/docs/tutorials/preprocessing_tutorial.md

 ## Embedding for Preprocessing Results

-After preprocessing layers, we usually lookup embedding using the integer results to a float vector and feed the vector into NN layers.
+After preprocessing layers, we get numeric tensors.
+These numeric tensors can be used as inputs for NN layers.
+Here, we provide some examples of using preprocessing layers to provide inputs for embedding layers.

 ### Embedding for Features Group
 Sometimes, we may divide input features input groups and use the same embedding layer for one group.
 Firstly, we may convert the inputs to zero-based integer values using the above